aws-samples/amazon-eks-cicd-codepipeline-java-microservices/README.md

-# Code sample for Java SpringBoot based microservices with deployment on Amazon EKS with AWS CodePipeline
+# Java SpringBoot based microservices with deployment on Amazon EKS with AWS CodePipeline

 ## Objective